deadc0de6/gocatcli/README.md

 $ gocatcli nav --help
 ...
 ```

+[gocatcli](https://github.com/deadc0de6/gocatcli) indexes files in a tree-like structure.
+There are different types of entry in a catalog:

+* `top node`: the root of the hierarchy
+* `storage node`: this represents an indexed storage (a DVD, an external hard drive, an USB drive, some arbitrary directory, etc).
+* `dir node`: this is a directory
+* `file node`: this is a file
+* `archive node`: this is an archive file (tar, zip, etc)
+* `archived node`: this is a file contained in an archive

 Wildcards are supported in the `<path>` arguments of all commands and provide a way
 to explore the catalog using something like `'storage/directory*/sub-directory*'`,